 After much research, I have found that the most cost-effective and robust solution is a combination of a solid hosting plan (from $4 per month,) WordPress (free,) the Marketify WP theme ($63,) and the Easy Digital Downloads Marketplace Bundle ($159.)
 Keep reading to see how to set it all up.

 It doesn't matter whether you’re building a digital product marketplace or a simple website for your restaurant – you need hosting and a domain to not only look professional but handle the amount of traffic we anticipate.

 Lots of hosting options exist, but Bluehost is by far the best in my experience.
-The security and reliability is there, and I’ve always found that the customer support solves my problems within just a few minutes.
+The security and reliability are there, and I’ve always found that the customer support solves my problems within just a few minutes.
 Not to mention, the backend is friendly for webmasters of all experiences.